utsav87589/html-css-js-projects/README.md

 #3.
 Temperature conversion program to convert temperature from one unit to another.

 #4.
 A dice roller program where we can roll dices and can get some random outputs.
 It is based on math.random and arrays in javascript.
+In v2 number guessed as a hint button and number of attempts also added.

 #5.
 A simple digital clock using the date in the javascript